mullvad/mullvadvpn-app/README.md

     1. Add a signed tag to the current commit with the release version in it

     Please verify that the script did the right thing before you push the commit and tag it created.

+1. When building for macOS, the following environment variables must be set:
+   * `CSC_LINK` - The path to the `.p12` certificate file with the Apple application signing keys.
+     This file must contain both the "Developer ID Application" and the "Developer ID Installer" certificates + private keys.
+If this environment variable is missing `build.sh` will skip signing.
+   * `CSC_KEY_PASSWORD` - The password to the file given in `CSC_LINK`.
+If this is not set then `build.sh` will prompt you for it.
+If you set it yourself, make sure to define it in such a way that it's not stored in your bash history:
+     ```bash
+     export HISTCONTROL=ignorespace
+     export CSC_KEY_PASSWORD='my secret'
+     ```

 1. Run `./build.sh` on each computer/platform where you want to create a release artifact.
 This will do the following for you: